cse110-sp25-group8/cse110-sp25-group8/admin/meeting_minutes/20250531_SprintReview.md

 - `.DS_Store` shouldn't be in the repo-- add it to `.gitignore`.
 - Link documents to our project README.

+### Upcoming Stuff
+- Last day to push code is **June 8** (code freeze until 6/12, our CSE110 final day)
+- Project video should be done between then + any last minute logistical clean ups.

 ## Sprint Review
 | Team | Who |
 | ---- | ---- |